Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Results

-The theoretical layer height is calculated using Eq. \eqref{eq:h-th} as a function of standoff distance in Figure \ref{fig:colormap_h_th}(b), keeping the value of $c_g=2.19$ which was previously determined.
-It can be seen that the results for $h_{th}$ are in good accordance with the experimental curves of Figure \ref{fig:colormap_h_th}(a), neglecting the transient around the initial standoff distance $S_0$ caused by thermal effects before the substrate temperature stabilization.
-In Figure \ref{fig:colormap_h_th}(c) $h_{th}$ is plotted as a function of two independent quantities, similarly to the treatment of $\eta_{th}$: the standoff distance $S$ (horizontal axis) and a combination of the parameters $\dot{m}_{tot}$, $v$ and $P$ (vertical axis), which can be obtained from Equations \eqref{eq:h-th} and \eqref{eq:eta-model}.
+The theoretical layer height is calculated using Eq. \eqref{eq:h-th} as a function of standoff distance in Figure \ref{fig:colormap_h_th}(b), considering the calibration coefficients $c_g$ that were previously determined.
+It can be seen that the results for $h_{th}$ are in good accordance with the experimental curves of Figure \ref{fig:colormap_h_th}(a), neglecting the transient around the initial standoff distance $S_0$ caused by thermal effects before substrate temperature stabilization.
+In Figure \ref{fig:colormap_h_th}(c) $h_{th}$ is calculated considering $c_g=2.25$, corresponding to condition C1.
+The theoretical height color map is represented as a function of two independent quantities, similarly to the treatment of $\eta_{th}$: the standoff distance $S$ (horizontal axis) and a combination of the parameters $\dot{m}_{tot}$, $v$ and $P$ (vertical axis), which can be obtained from Equations \eqref{eq:h-th} and \eqref{eq:eta-model}.
 Each parameter combination determines a process condition along a horizontal line.
-Therefore, process self-regulation is expected to happen along the isoline of the robot height increment, where the matching condition $h_{th}=r_z$ is fulfilled, with an evolution ruled by the non-zero gradient $\partial h_{th}/\partial S > 0$.
+The process self-regulation is expected to happen along the isoline of the robot height increment, where the matching condition $h_{th}=r_z$ is fulfilled, with an evolution ruled by the non-zero gradient $\partial h_{th}/\partial S > 0$.